NB: these examples work only if you have the associated plugin installed. Remember to issue Rescan Plugins… after installing any new plugins.

 This example shows you how to programatically save the state of a

-.
+running instance of Surge XT.
 The would presumably be useful

 only if you alter its initial state by "munging" its parameters.

-For this reason the example creates the Surge XT
+For this reason the example creates the Surge XT instance then

-waits 30 seconds before issuing SaveState()
+waits 30 seconds before issuing SaveState().

 snippet